a-maier/graph-cycles/Readme.md

 ## Caveats

 This crate is essentially untested.
+Tests are welcome!

 ## References